docwhat/website/content/posts/2006-11-07-getting-an-ipod.md

 [Apple](http://apple.com/).
 The hardware is nice.
 The software is okay, but it doesn't play [Ogg Vorbis](http://www.vorbis.com/).
 It's preferred format is [AAC](http://en.wikipedia.org/wiki/Advanced_Audio_Coding).
-The ACC tools in Linux are not very good and I haven't tried using it yet.
-MP3s are supported, but I cannot stand them as a rule because all the encoders I have ever used create high pitched artifacts that are painful for me to listen to.
+The ACC tools in Linux aren't very good and I haven't tried using it yet.
+MP3s are supported, but I can't stand them as a rule because all the encoders I have ever used create high pitched artifacts that are painful for me to listen to.

 iRiver has some nice hardware too.
 Having an FM tuner in your digital player